 Note that if a bar is advertising a happy hour on “rail drinks” or “well drinks” that these are cocktails made from the liquors and mixers the bar has to hand (as opposed to top-shelf, higher-quality brands).

 The most popular American beers may be the fizzy, insipid lagers from national brands, but there is no lack of alternatives.
 The craze for microbreweries started in northern California several decades ago, and even today Anchor Steam – once at the vanguard – is still an excellent choice for sampling.
 The West Coast continues to be, to a large extent, the centre of the microbrewing movement, and even the smaller towns have their own share of decent handcrafted beers.
 Portland, Oregon, abounds in breweries, with enthusiasts from around the world making the trip to sample draughts.
-Los Angeles, San Diego, Seattle, the Bay Area, Denver and other Western cities rank up there, too, and you can even find excellent brews in tiny spots such as Whitefish, Montana, where the beers of Great Northern Brewing are well worth seeking out, or Asheville, North Carolina, where the number of excellent craft breweries grows each year.
+Los Angeles, San Diego, Seattle, the Bay Area, Denver and other western cities rank up there, too, and you can even find excellent brews in tiny spots such as Whitefish, Montana, where the beers of Great Northern Brewing are well worth seeking out, or Asheville, North Carolina, where the number of excellent craft breweries grows each year.

 California and, to a lesser extent, Oregon, Washington, and a few other states, are famous for their wines.
 In California, it’s the Napa and Sonoma valleys that boast the finest grapes, and beefy reds such as Merlot, Pinot Noir and Cabernet Sauvignon as well as crisp or buttery whites like Chardonnay and Sauvignon Blanc all do very well.
 Many tourists take “wine-tasting” jags in the California vineyards, where you can sip (or slurp) at sites ranging from down-home country farms with tractors and hayrides to upper-crust estates thick with modern art and yuppies in designer wear.
-Elsewhere, Oregon’s Willamette Valley and other areas in the state are known for excellent vino, especially pinot noir, while Washington state has its prime vineyards in places like the Yakima Valley, Columbia River Gorge and Walla Walla area, among others.
-Beyond this, a broad variety of states from Arizona to Virginia have established wineries, typically of varying quality, though there are always a few standouts in each state that may merit a taste while you’re on your journey.
-You’ll find details of tours and tastings throughout the Guide.Read More
+Elsewhere, Oregon’s Willamette Valley and other areas in the state are known for excellent vino, especially pinot noir, while Washington state has its prime vineyards in places like the Yakima Valley, Columbia River Gorge and the Walla Walla area, among others.
+Beyond this, a broad variety of states from Arizona to Virginia have established wineries, typically of varying quality, though there are always a few standouts in each state that may merit a taste while you’re on your journey.Read More